Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licences/01_EU-Copyright-Law-and-Data-Digital-Legislation.md

     - Licences
 ---

-# Module 1: Getting Familiar with the EU Copyright Law and Data and Digital Legislation
+# Module 1: Getting Familiar with EU Copyright Law and Data and Digital Legislation

 !!! warning "This page is currently under construction"